noahlaux/tagimator/readme.md

 ## Quick start

-tagimator has two main simple methods 'show' & 'hide', which either running the transitions and 'showing' the effected HTML elements, or 'hiding' them which is default in the exact opposit order of showing
+tagimator has two main simple methods ```show``` & ```hide```, which either runs the transitions and 'showing' the effected HTML elements, or 'hiding' them which is default in the exact opposit order of which they were shown.

 **HTML**